- CARNEGIE GREAT OUTDOORS

 - Efficient movement of your boat including forwards, backwards and manoeuvring

 - Venue choice - including access, egress, weather conditions

 Coaching is provided by our expert team and we provide all the equipment needed for the courses; canoes/kayaks/stand up paddle boards, paddles, buoyancy aids, wetsuits, cags and helmets.
 You are also welcome to bring your own equipment if you wish.

 We run this course as a full day session from 9am to 5.30pm.

 Prerequisites to attend

-While there are no formal pre-requisites required to attend this course, most attendees will have already completed our Paddle Start and Paddle Discover Awards.
+There are no formal pre-requisites required to attend this course, however most attendees will have already completed our Paddle Start Award.